By: Bryan P. Spears, The Daily Record...

-Delegate Erek L. Barron proudly represents Prince George’s County in the Maryland General Assembly where he works on behalf of all Marylanders with a focus on transparent and accountable government, the economy, healthcare and criminal justice issues.
-As one of the few lawyer-legislators and practicing attorneys in the legislature, he brings a unique perspective that adds value to the General Assembly's work, no matter what the issue.
+Delegate Erek L. Barron proudly represents Prince George’s County in the Maryland General Assembly where he works on behalf of all Marylanders with a focus on transparent and accountable government, economic development, healthcare and criminal justice issues.
+As a former state and federal prosecutor, and one of the few lawyer-legislators and practicing attorneys in the legislature, he brings a valuable perspective to the legislature’s work, no matter what the issue.